Last Updated on August 19, 2023

 Our Favorite Beer: Bobbi Brune, a smoked Belgian Brown Ale.

-Nicklepoint is most well known for its chill laid, back vibe.
-Check out their weekly and monthly events while slugging down your first pint, so you’ll know when to come back for the next one!
+Nicklepoint is most well known for its chill, laid-back vibe.
+Check out their weekly and monthly events while slugging down your first pint so you’ll know when to return for the next one!

-Our Favorite Beer: Porter, because a little smoke and hint of coffee are always welcome.
+Our Favorite Beer: Porter, because a little smoke and a hint of coffee are always welcome.

 In addition to pouring great beer, Raleigh Brewing Company also serves as a connection between homebrewers and commercial brewers.
 Their sister companies (Atlantic Brew Supply and ABS Commercial) sell local supplies and produce high-quality beer tanks.